 In summary, accurately measuring the index error is an important step that ensures precise readings when using a sextant.

-In practice, we almost always take the lower part of the sun’s limb.
+In practice, we almost always take the lower limb of the sun’s limb.

 Once you have recorded the time, you should proceed to read and record the reading from the sextant.